 - Democratic-Republican (Jackson faction) (1824-1825) (see note 1)

 - Jacksonians [Jacksonian Democrats] (1825-1828)

 - R: Republican; incorporates:

-Parties whose candidates have earned 0.1% or more of the popular vote in any of the two most recent elections for President of the United States, U.S. Senate from Virginia, or Governor of Virginia are considered “minor parties” and may be abbreviated as follows:
+“Current minor parties” are those whose candidates have earned 0.1% or more of the popular vote in the most recent election for President of the United States, U.S. Senate from Virginia, or Governor of Virginia, but less than five percent: